Ringingme/JobProfiler/www/en/1stpage.md

 It does not provide occupational counselling, but it can help you learn about yourself.

+If you have lived outside China for ten or more years, please use [this version of the app](https://apps.psych.ut.ee/jobprofiler/).

 By clicking Continue, you acknowledge that

 * you are aged between 18 and 70 years